 Had he remained part of the 3v2 structure initially in place, he would have effectively brought no value to the team.
 His awareness of this fact is representative of the understanding that Ten Hag’s players have when it comes to making the most of possession.

-As we’ve seen, Ajax’ structural principles allow them to create space, free players, and passing chains to progress the attack.
-When the opponents are well-viced in closing off spaces, Ten Hag’s side also have the ability to form structures that help them to retain and advance possession through congested areas.
+As we’ve seen, Ajax’ structural principles allow them to create and exploit space, free players, and passing chains to progress the attack.
+When the opponents are well-viced in closing off spaces, Ten Hag’s side have the ability to form structures that help them to retain and advance possession through congested areas.

 Movement & Possession principles

-Within the structures we spoke about in the previous section, Ajax use intelligent possession and dynamic movements to generate space, free players and open passing lanes to progress the play.
+Within the structures we spoke about in the previous section, Ajax use intelligent possession and dynamic movements to generate and exploit space, free players and open passing lanes to progress the play.
 They achieve this by exploiting the fact that defenders are naturally drawn towards both the ball and the positioning of the attacking players, particularly the first and second man in any given moment.
 The first man is the ball-occupant, while the second man is the player who appears most likely to receive next.

 Having a deep understanding of how to exploit defenders’ natural tendencies in order to move them out of space is one of the most important elements of ‘game intelligence’.
 Ten Hag’s side display this in abundance, making them an ideal case study.